social-dist0rtion-protocol/DAO/DIPs/001/README.md

 If the proposal is to be resolved on-chain (payments, minting, adding and removing owners, ...), owners may vote "yes" by confirming the proposed transaction in the multi signature wallet.

 Any other proposal can be voted by the owners in the comment section of the issue.
-If the number of "yes" votes is equal to the *number of required confirmations*, then the proposal is implemented.
+If the number of "yes" votes is equal to the *number of required confirmations* defined in the multi signature wallet, then the proposal is implemented.

 ## Owner's Responsibilities
 The correct functioning of the DAO depends on the conduct of its owners.